absolutelyastro/absolutelyastro.github.io/_posts/2017-4-19-A-New-Beginning.md

 Tiffany ended up naming the shy girl **Pip**.
 Heather named the black half-masked pup **Mae** and the black double-masked pup **Maggie**.

-We arrived home later that night and a slew of names flowed through my brain, but eventually I ended on a space related one: **Astro**(nomy).
+We arrived home later that night and a slew of names flowed through my brain, but eventually I ended on a space-related one: **Astro**(nomy).
 Astro, seemingly contented with his new home and name, fell asleep in my lap while I was doing computer work.

 ![Astro Sleeping in my Lap](http://i.imgur.com/05na1xV.jpg)